nate-craft/dashi/README.md

 - The `--locked` flag is passed to allow functionality with the screen locked
 - The `--silent` flag can be passed to disable system notifications
 - Keybinds can be changed to suit a given workflow
+- exec can be used for commands to run on startup

 ```sh
 bindsym Ctrl+Shift+b exec "dashi bookmark stdout | rofi -dmenu | wl-copy "